Skip to main content

 Vitamin B6 contributes to the regulation of hormonal activity.

-More about vitamin B6
+More about Vitamin B6

 Vitamin C

-Vitamin C contributes to normal energy‑yielding metabolism.
+Vitamin C contributes to normal energy metabolism.

 Vitamin C contributes to normal psychological function.